Online Harassment Attorney in Alexandria, VA & Washington, D.C.

 Offering Strong Defense Strategies

-Online harassment, also known as harassment by a computer, is a type of computer crime listed in the Virginia Computer Crimes Act and codified in Section 18.2-152.7:1 of the Virginia Code.
+Online harassment, also known as harassment by a computer, is a type of computer crime listed in the Alexandria, VA Computer Crimes Act and codified in Section 18.2-152.7:1 of the Alexandria, VA Code.
 These cases are aggressively pursued, but they can also be very complex and difficult to prove.
 If you have been charged with online harassment or a related crime, the Commonwealth may have already collected evidence and are putting forth an effort to build a strong case against you.
 If the police try to question you at any point, it is important to politely decline and raise your right to an attorney.

 What Is Online Harassment?

 The definition of harassment by computer is provided under §18.2-152.7:1 as when, “any person, with the intent to coerce, intimidate, or harass any person, shall use a computer or computer network to communicate obscene, vulgar, profane, lewd, lascivious, or indecent language, or make any suggestion or proposal of an obscene nature, or threaten any illegal or immoral act”.

 How Does a Prosecutor Prove a Case of Harassment by Computer?

 There are several elements to this crime that the prosecutor must prove before a conviction can be rendered: